TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/terminalservice-internal-css.md

 <properties
 pageTitle="Terminal Service"
-description="Terminal Service not running" infoBubbleText="Terminal Service not running" service="microsoft.compute"
+description="Terminal Service not running, this service is required to be running for RDP connectivity to the VM" infoBubbleText="Terminal Service not running this will impact RDP connectivity to the VM" service="microsoft.compute" resource="virtualmachines" authors="timbasham" ms.author="tibasham" displayOrder="" articleId="vmhealthsignal_4c4d26e0-293f-435b-83fe-3ac0169d6cdf" diagnosticScenario="Terminal Services"
-resource="virtualmachines"
-authors="manavis"
-displayOrder=""
-articleId="vmhealthsignal_4c4d26e0-293f-435b-83fe-3ac0169d6cdf"
-diagnosticScenario="Terminal Services"